8th District candidates give thoughts on health care issues during ‘Pi...

 What I mean by that is, again, it's very dangerous to be pregnant, to give birth and to be an infant in the state of Missouri, and when abortion was banned, when reproductive health care in pregnancy was banned, they didn't expand insurance coverage after childbirth.
 The Democrats made that happen here.
 So let me, let me reiterate that we did get it expanded finally, and it was the Democrats who made sure that people who give birth can have insurance coverage up to 12 months now, where it was six weeks.
 Well, most of the maternal mortality happens after six weeks, and 70 to 80% of those deaths are completely preventable.
 But people didn't have insurance, so they wouldn't go back when something wasn't right or didn't feel right, or to go to get a checkup, and so then they die at home, all completely preventable.

 So one other example I can give is in the 8th Congressional District, there are two hospitals in the 8th Congressional District that have a neonatal intensive care unit.
 When you live in extreme poverty, like our district is the most impoverished congressional district in the state, you're more likely to have a premature birth when you have less access to healthy food, like we do in the 8th Congressional District; we are the most food insecure district in the state.
 Poverty, low access to food, high stress, all those things contribute to more premature birth.
 Premature birth often lands a baby in the NICU, the neonatal intensive care unit.
 There are two hospitals in the 8th Congressional District with the NICU, and both of them are in Cape.
 Both.
 So all the rest of those 28 counties, if a parent has a child who needs to go to the NICU now, they're going to have to travel to either Springfield to visit them, St Louis, if they're closer up there, or Cape.
-So for our counties right there in the middle: Ripley, Bullinger, even Douglas County, so many more of them, Shannon, like there are so many premature births, there's going to be even more babies born now that we have an abortion ban, and yet there is no more care for those premature babies.
+So for our counties right there in the middle: Ripley, Bollinger, even Douglas County, so many more of them, Shannon, like there are so many premature births, there's going to be even more babies born now that we have an abortion ban, and yet there is no more care for those premature babies.
 They have not expanded care.
 We have, in fact, lost hospitals in the 8th, so there isn't an effort to make it safer to give birth.
 There is no effort to make it safer to be an infant.
 And yet, the government is inserting itself in your reproductive health care and, to me, that's vile and shouldn't be happening.

 Smith was asked about the budgetary shortfall in the Pact Act, which provides care for veterans, including those exposed to burn pits during their service.

 Smith: It's very disturbing.
 Um, it's a $15 billion shortfall.
-It's the largest shortfall fall the VA has ever had under any administration, and I blame the President Biden and Harris administration.
+It's the largest shortfall the VA has ever had under any administration, and I blame the President Biden and Harris administration.
 It's poor management, poor planning and poor execution and, unfortunately, it is harming our veterans because of this administration's lack of attention, lack of detail.
 The Pact Act, as I tried to let everyone know, this was going to cost $600 billion, and it was unpaid for.
 How are we going to pay for it?
 Well, now it's affecting every veteran, not just veterans that had the issue that they needed to be rightfully taken care of for what happened, but now it's affecting everyone because it's not properly funded.
 And that is what I raised when it was passing.
 At that time, I was the ranking member of the Budget Committee.
 I voted against it.
 That was not a popular thing to do.
 I was in the minority, but it wasn't paid for. $600 billion.
 And so many people say, let's cut our spending, or let's actually get our national debt in order.
 But when it requires you to actually do it, they're out for a walk, but they love to just give little pieces of candy to everyone.
 That little piece of candy turned into a very big one that is affecting all veterans.

 Connect with the Southeast Missourian Newsroom: